AbbieNgXinYi/Gamenian/README.md

 * Check the driver of the CaptureCard to see if they are communicating with each other.
 If they are not able to communicate, reinstall the driver.
 * If its neither of them, check the pandora box, ensure that the layer that you are projecting out is visible(not hidden).

+#### Aver Media Capture Card
+* Check if the Capture Card LED if lit Blue

+* If not lit blue but red:
+   1) Check the USB and HDMI cables - change if necessary
+   2) Check for lose cable connection
+   3) Check if cable is connected to the right source
+      - If using media server, USB cable plug to Media server, not laptop
+      - Not using media servr, USB plug to Laptop

 #### PB Management
 * If you press **X** on the client interface and when you press Pandora Box and it says it is open when you have closed it: